 If removing the indicator and reinstalling doesn't work

-If you removed the indicator and then reinstalled it and you're still getting a duplicate name error, then it's likely related to internal coding issues.
-This can occur when you're installing a number of indicators contained in a single .zip file, sometimes called a bundle.
-If you install the individual versions of your indicator(s) rather than using a bundle, the error may be avoided.
+If you removed the indicator and then reinstalled it, and you're still getting a duplicate name error, then it's likely related to internal coding issues.
+This can occur when you're installing multiple indicators in a single .zip file, also called a bundle.
+If you install the individual versions of your indicator(s) rather than using a bundle, you may avoid the error.
 The solution for this usually involves identifying and removing the indicators that are creating the conflict, usually in the custom indicator directories within the NinjaTrader user directory.
-Contact BCT support at support@basecamptrading.com and we'll provide further assistance to correct the issue.
+Contact BCT support at support@basecamptrading.com, and we'll provide further assistance to correct the issue.

 If you would prefer to try to resolve this yourself, you can follow the steps in the following link.
-The approach would be to move all of your 3rd-party .cs and .dll files into a separate folder, then recompiling one of NinjaTrader's provided indicators.
-If you don't get an error, add in one of the indicators you temporarily removed by putting it back in the original directory, and then recompiling the same indicator you compiled the first time (NT checks all indicators when you compile any one of them).
-If there's no error, then move on to the next one, etc., until you find one that fails.
+The approach would be to move all of your 3rd-party .cs and .dll files into a separate folder, then recompile one of NinjaTrader's provided indicators.
+If you don't get an error, add one of the indicators you temporarily removed by putting it back in the original directory, and then recompile the same indicator you compiled the first time (NT checks all indicators when you compile any one of them).
+If there's no error, move on to the next one, and so on, until you find one that fails.
 The one that fails may be the culprit.
-These steps are detailed at this link:
+These steps are detailed at this link.

 Comments